PereyraRodrigo/PereyraRodrigo/README.md

 </p>

 - 🔭 I’m currently working on building an ecommerce as a final project for my JavaScript course on Coderhouse.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript.
+- 📫 You can find me in <a href="https://www.linkedin.com/in/pereyrarodrigo/">LinkedIn</a>

 ## My stats